xyz-deploy-github/docker-lock/README.md

 than those last recorded in the Lockfile.
 * `docker lock rewrite` rewrites `Dockerfiles`, `docker-compose` files, and `Kubernetes` manifests to include digests.
-* `docker lock migrate --prefix=myrepo` copies images referenced in a Lockfile to another repository.
+* `docker lock migrate` copies images referenced in a Lockfile to other repositories.

 `docker-lock` is most commonly used as a [cli-plugin](https://github.com/docker/cli/issues/1534) for `docker` so `lock`